Understanding Risk-Seeking Behaviors In Boys And Men

 Also, some research may have focused too much on risky behaviors traditionally associated with men.
 For example, a man may be more likely to risk riding a motorcycle without a helmet.
 However, women may be more willing than men to engage in other high-risk behaviors, such as horseback riding.

-Ultimately, your comfort level with risk may depend on your genes, your upbringing, and your unique psychology, including certain personality traits, and researchers are still studying the varying influence of these factors.
+Ultimately, your comfort level with risk may depend on your genes, your upbringing, and your unique psychology, including certain personality traits.
+Researchers are still studying the varying influence of these factors on risk-taking behaviors.

 Why some men take more risks